santimirandarp/shortcuts/commandline.md

 # COMMAND LINE

+## Syntaxis
+Modifiers are special keys that we list below.
+After a modifier a dash (-) is added.

+C =  Ctrl
+A = Alt
+S = shift

 ## motions
-ctrl+A: beginning of line
+C-a: beginning of line
-ctrl+E: EoL
+C-e: EoL

 ## deletions
-ctrl+k: all after cursor.
+C-k: all after cursor.
-ctrl+u: all before cursor
+C-u: all before cursor

 ## Callings with exclamation point
 ![history_ID]: executes the command with that ID (get the ID running history on CLI)